LexaEvans/ComputerNetworks/README.md

 # ComputerNetworks
 This is an archive of my college networking labs that I completed during Network course.
 These labs are not directly related to CCNA.
+!
+Attention !
+Some of the labs were completed on actual network hardware due to requirments of the given tasks, so some labs in cisco packet tracer may not give full perspective.

 # LAB 18 RSTP, ETHERCHANNEL, DHCP, DNS, ACL
 <img width="2551" height="1106" alt="image" src="https://github.com/user-attachments/assets/be267709-036c-4dab-9e16-e8a6fa33b3ea" />